-The Larabar Blueberry Lavender Hemp Bar combines hemp seeds with blueberries, dates, apple, almonds, and lavender oil in a delicious energy bar.
+Hemp snacks include handy edibles like delicious energy bars that combines hemp seeds with natural ingredients like blueberries, dates, apple, almonds, and lavender oil.
 Pack one in your purse or laptop bag for a healthy snack between meals or bring one to the gym or on your next hike to give you the energy you need to hit your next peak.

 Hemp protein is a valuable food for those mainly interested in a natural plant-based source of protein.
 Made from milled hemp seeds, hemp protein comes in the form of a nutty flavored powder that can be dissolved in liquids and blended into smoothies.
 Hemp protein can also be used as a partial flour substitute in many recipes for baked goods.

 Hemp Seed Oil

 If you’d rather add the nutritious benefits of hemp to your diet in the most convenient way possible, then hemp seed oil could be right for you.
 Hemp seed oil can be incorporated into your diet as a nutritious replacement to other oils like olive oil.
 Hemp seed oil is also available in soft capsule form, allowing you to add hemp seed oil into your existing daily vitamin routine to seamlessly incorporate hemp into your diet.

 How to Use Hemp in Your Daily Diet Plan